wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 X> Now that you have got Django and your new app up and running, give the following exercises a go to reinforce what you've learnt.
 Getting to this stage is a significant landmark in working with Django.
 Creating views and mapping URLs to views is the first step towards developing more complex and usable Web applications.
 X>
 X> - Revise the procedure and make sure you follow how the URLs are mapped to views.
-X> - Create a new view method called `about` which returns the following HttpResponse: `'Rango says here is the about page.'` X> - Map this view to `/rango/about/`.
-For this step, you'll only need to edit the `urls.py` of the rango application.
+X> - Create a new view method called `about` which returns the following `HttpResponse`: `'Rango says here is the about page.'`
+X> - Map this view to `/rango/about/`.
+For this step, you'll only need to edit the `urls.py` of the Rango application.
 Remember the `/rango/` part is handled by the projects `urls.py`.
 X> - Revise the `HttpResponse` in the `index` view to include a link to the about page.
 X> - In the `HttpResponse` in the `about` view include a link back to the main page.
 X> - Now that you have started the book, follow us on Twitter [@tangowithdjango](https://twitter.com/tangowithdjango), and let us know how you are getting on!